xywei00/fast_clip/README.md

 cd -
 ```

-To train a CLIP model with GCL, run the following command:
+The following command trains a ViT-B/16 CLIP model using FastCLIP on DFN on 2 GPUs, with (per-GPU) batch size 320 for 30 epochs:
 ```bash
 export PYTHONPATH="$PYTHONPATH:$PWD/src"
 export HUGGINGFACE_HUB_CACHE='./checkpoints/huggingface'